 - Pest infestations

-A damaged crawl space will also wreak havoc on your utility bills.
-As your HVAC system tries to contend with the extra moisture coming from your crawl space, you’ll notice your bills rising.
-Similarly, that same moisture can cause your pipes to leak and you to lose water pressure throughout your home, even as you use the same amounts of water you used to – or more.
+If your crawl space has endured damage, you’ll notice significant changes in your utility bills.
+The reason for this is because your HVAC system tries to contend with the extra moisture coming from your crawl space and cannot keep the temperature regulated.
+Similarly, that same moisture can cause your pipes to leak and you to lose water pressure throughout your home, even as you use the same amount of water you used to.

-Luckily, homeowners in Orlando, FL, can focus their attention on their crawl spaces when the time comes to invest in waterproofing measures.
 Unlike homes in the northern part of the United States, most houses in Florida lack basements to fall victim to hydrostatic pressure.
-On one hand, this means you won’t need to invest in the additional waterproofing measures a basement demands.
-On the other hand, it means you’ll need to take extra steps to protect your foundation and crawl space, or else the health of your home may fail past the means of repair.
+Luckily, homeowners in Orlando can focus strictly on waterproofing their crawl spaces.
+The good news is you don’t have to worry about a basement area to protect and waterproof.
+However, this means you’ll need to take extra steps to protect your foundation and crawl space, or else the health of your home may fail past the means of repair.

-Note that the signs that indicate crawl space damage can also indicate larger problems with your foundation.
-If you find yourself dealing with unexpected moisture, be sure to reach out to a professional contractor working in your area.
-This way, you can determine what the real source of moisture in your home is and invest in the appropriate repairs.
+Keep in mind that the same signs that indicate crawl space damage can also indicate larger problems with your foundation.
+If you are dealing with unexpected moisture, don’t hesitate to reach out to a professional contractor working in your area.
+From there, you can determine what the real source of moisture in your home is and avoid any irreparable damages.

 Inspect Your Concrete Slabs

-It’s not just these elements that can fall victim to the whims of unstable soil.
+Your foundation and crawl space are not the only places that can suffer from unstable soil.
 If you don’t ensure the stability of other concrete elements around your home, they too may begin to suffer from water damage.

 The elements most vulnerable to unstable soil include: